Reading and Language Arts

 Students conduct research for their essays by means of interviews, published essays, articles, nonfiction and reference books, reliable databases, and websites on the World Wide Web, using online tools to systematically cite sources and take notes.

 Grammar is taught to help student authors develop more flexibility and variety in their writing.
 Editorial correctness is required for final drafts.
+Spelling is taught in combination with morphology.

 The understanding and enjoyment of poetry is encouraged as the students read, write, memorize, interpret, and recite.
 Additionally, poetry is explored as opportunities arise.
 For instance, we study poems by Walt Whitman during our Civil War unit, and Edgar Allan Poe’s works around Halloween, among others.